Harchytekt/CV-One-Page/2017-2018/README.md

-# New Year Version ☃️
+# New Year's Update ☃️

 This is an updated version of [The Holidays Version](../2016-2017/2_Holidays) of the website.